MiSawa/time-fmt/README.md

 # time-fmt

-This is a library that formats/parses datetime of the [time crate](https://github.com/time-rs/time) with somewhat more `strftime`/`strptime`-compatible format specification.
+This is a library that formats/parses datetime of the [time crate](https://github.com/time-rs/time) with _somewhat_ more `strftime`/`strptime`-compatible format specification.

+**You should really use the format of the time crate**, if there's no strong reason not to.

 ## Features